Did You Hear What Happened to Charlotte King?: Broadcast history and release

-Critical response
+Critical reception

-The critical response was largely positive, with a TV Guide writer ranking "Did You Hear What Happened to Charlotte King?" one of 2010's top 25 television episodes.
-Alec Stern of The Michigan Daily cited the episode as an example of the show's improved quality, and The Futon Critic's Brian Ford Sullivan also included it in his list of 50 best episodes of 2010.
+"Did You Hear What Happened to Charlotte King?" was cited as one of the best television episodes of 2010 by TV Guide and the Futon Critic.
 Strickland's performance received an overwhelmingly positive response after the episode first aired.
-The reviewer from TV Guide felt that Strickland's performance was worthy of an Emmy, and that the first time Freedman saw King's injuries was "like we weren't even watching TV anymore".
-A TVLine post later listed Strickland as one of the Emmy Awards' 21 biggest snubs.
+A reviewer from TV Guide felt that Strickland's performance was worthy of an Emmy, and that the first time Cooper saw Charlotte's injuries was "like we weren't even watching TV anymore".
+A TVLine critic later listed Strickland as one of the Emmy Awards' 21 biggest snubs.
 E!
-News' Kristin dos Santos also praised Strickland's portrayal of King, writing that she deserved an Emmy nomination, and Winston Mize of SpoilerTV wrote that Strickland was "robbed. of. all. the. awards".
+News' Kristin dos Santos also praised Strickland's portrayal of Charlotte, writing that she deserved an Emmy nomination, and Winston Mize of SpoilerTV wrote that Strickland was "robbed. of. all. the. awards".
 TV Fanatic's Steve Marsi liked the episode, saying that its pacing and Strickland's performance immersed the audience despite the difficult subject matter.

 The treatment of rape in the episode has been widely praised by television critics.
 SpoilerTV's Winston Mize felt that it was one of Rhimes' best shows, and that it avoided a preachy or excessively-dramatic take on rape.
 JeromeWetzelTV of Blogcritics found the episode "disturbing, intense, tragic, and moving", with the rape handled delicately and responsibly.
 E!
 News Jennifer Arrow described the rape scene as "the most realistic depiction of rape in media history" and noted Brendon's casting as an evil character in contrast with his more light-hearted performance as Harris in Buffy the Vampire Slayer.

-The depiction of King's rape and its aftermath was compared to similar storylines on other shows.
-Arrow called it part of the "rape-on-TV trend", linking King's rape with those of Gemma Teller Morrow of FX's crime drama Sons of Anarchy and Naomi Clark of the CW teen drama 90210.
+The depiction of Charlotte's rape and its aftermath was compared to similar storylines on other shows.
+Arrow called it part of the "rape-on-TV trend", linking Charlotte's rape with those of Gemma Teller Morrow of FX's crime drama Sons of Anarchy and Naomi Clark of the CW teen drama 90210.
 According to Arrow, all three characters were "strong, no-nonsense ladies who generally dominate their environments" and did not report their rape.
 She asked if each show's decision for the victim not to report the rape was part of a larger cultural belief that "trusts in women who keep their silence".
 TV Fanatic's Steve Marsi called the episode reminiscent of Law & Order: Special Victims Unit in its presentation of events in real time and emphasis on character reactions.
-The Michigan Daily Alec Stern called sexual assault "a crutch Shonda Rhimes has turned to in all three of her series", writing that the development of King's character was superior to the storyline of Mellie Grant's rape on the ABC drama Scandal.